Vitamin A Spotlight

 Both vitamin A excess and deficiency are known to cause birth defects.
-Retinoid signaling begins soon after the early phase of embryonic development known as gastrulation.
-During fetal development, RA is critical for the development of organs, including the heart, eyes, ears, lungs, as well as other limbs and visceral organs.
+Retinoid signalling begins soon after the early phase of embryonic development known as gastrulation.
+During foetal development, RA is critical for the development of organs, including the heart, eyes, ears, lungs, as well as other limbs and visceral organs.

 Red blood cell production (erythropoiesis)

 Red blood cells (erythrocytes), like all blood cells, are made from stem cells in the bone marrow.
 Vitamin A appears to facilitate the mobilisation of iron from storage sites to the developing red blood cell for incorporation into hemoglobin, the oxygen carrier in red blood cells.
 The combination of supplemental vitamin A and iron seems to reduce anemia more effectively than either supplemental iron or vitamin A - which is super interesting!

 Vitamin A supports hippocampal retinoid receptor pathways that are critically involved in vision” sensory perception, language processing and attention